-- Fifteen school days following the end of the first-semester grading cycle (ten school days for first-or second-trimester cycles) - Before the first student day of the next school year following the second-semester/third-trimester grading cycle - If work is not completed in that time, the grade is recorded as a U.
+- I (Incomplete) Incomplete work due to absence must be completed and the grade recorded within the following timeline: - Fifteen school days following the end of the first-semester grading cycle (ten school days for first- or second-trimester cycles) - Before the first student day of the next school year following the secondsemester/third-trimester grade cycle - If work is not completed in that time, the grade is recorded as a U.

-W.......
-(Withdrawal) Students who withdraw from school and do not complete a course are assigned a W.
+W (Withdrawal) Students who withdraw from school and do not complete a course are assigned a W.